kikixiong/SCNU-ABD-Thesis-template/README.md

 ## TODO
 - [ ] Upload the template to Overleaf template gallery
+- [ ] Adapt to Aberdeen template migration
 - [ ] Confirm whether the committee permits the template format

 ## ✨ Key Features